What is Baptism?

 There is no charge for a service of baptism.
 However we do invite you to make a donation.

-Baptism is baptism, through the death and life of Christ, into the wider family of the church, and you should not be surprised if there are members of that wider family present, also getting baptised.
+Baptism, through the death and life of Christ, is into membership of the wider family of the church, and you should not be surprised if there are members of that wider family present, also getting baptised.

 Our services do not normally exceed two families for practical reasons: however it is possible that in exceptional services, there may be three different families present for a baptism service.